Studium Generale: Nachhaltigkeit

 SG-F84

 The Green Project Lab enables students to develop and implement practical projects in the field of sustainability.
-They acquire knowledge in the planning, implementation and evaluation of such projects and develop practical solutions for ecological and social challenges.
-This semester's topic is biodiversity.
+They acquire knowledge in the planning, implementation and evaluation of such projects and develop practical solutions to ecological and social challenges.

 The Green Project Lab is designed as an interdisciplinary seminar that runs for one semester.
-Each semester focuses on a different key topic in the field of sustainability (e.g. biodiversity, sustainable mobility, renewable energies).
+Each semester focuses on a different key topic in the field of sustainability (e.g. green-blue infrastructure, sustainable mobility, renewable energies).

 Dates: